Multimodal Rationales for Explainable Visual Question Answering: Introduction

 \section{Introduction}

-Visual Question Answering (VQA) takes as input an image and a natural language query, and predicts the corresponding answer based on the understanding of the vision-language content.
-Typically, answer accuracy is employed in most VQA systems \cite{goyal2017vqav2, anderson2018bottom, marino2021krispknowledgevqa} to measure the correctness of the predictions.
-As such, the users cannot know how reliable the answers are.
-In contrast, VQA with explanations tries to tie the predicted answer to the given image/question pair by providing rationales in different formats (interesting image regions \cite{das2017vqahat} or textual explanations \cite{li2018vqae}).
-This explanatory mechanism enables VQA systems to reason for complex multi-modal scene understanding, which is comparable to human comprehension and decision process.
+Visual Question Answering (VQA) takes as input an image and a natural language query and predicts the corresponding answer based on the understanding of the provided vision-language content.
+It is more challenging than other fundamental computer vision tasks (\emph{e.g.,}~object detection \cite{liu2023grounding-dino}), since it requires fusion and reasoning cross different modalities.
+With the rapid developments of deep neural networks, recent approaches \cite{ anderson2018bottom, dua2021beyondvqa,li2022blip, mao2022positionaltmm} achieve promising performance on VQA.
+Normally, the answer accuracy \cite{antol2015vqa} is employed in most VQA systems to measure the correctness of the predictions.
+However, users cannot know how reliable the predicted answers are, purely based on the accuracy numbers.
+In contrast, explainable VQA (EVQA) tries to link the predicted answer to the given image-question pair by providing explanations in different formats (\emph{e.g.,}~image regions of interest and textual explanations) to support the answering process.
+This explanatory mechanism enables VQA systems to reason for multimodal understanding.